 See Using manquer (de) to say you/something miss or lack in French

-As for using indirect pronouns, see Me/te/nous/vous = Me/you/us/you (French Direct and Indirect Object Pronouns) and Replacing people with lui, leur = him, her, them (indirect object pronouns)
+As for using indirect pronouns, see Me/te/nous/vous = Me/you/us/you (French Direct and Indirect Object Pronouns) and Using lui/leur = him or her/them (French Indirect Object Pronouns)

 Want to make sure your French sounds confident?